 I was recently approached about building a website for a landmark Kansas City Steakhouse.
 This is an interesting dilemma for a restaurant industry blogger to face.
 I have written numerous times about how awful most restaurant websites are.
 I am not alone in this belief.
 Any number of articles can be found online about how restaurant websites are not user friendly and generally annoy their guests.
 After reading these articles, I set out to create a better restaurant website than what I have seen online.

 Let me make it clear, I am a restaurant industry blogger.
 I designed my network of blogs myself because I am frankly far too cheap to pay someone to do it for me.
-This meant investing dozens of hours in learning how to build a functional website, basic graphic design, and search engine basics.
+This meant investing dozens of hours in learning how to build a functional website, basic graphic design, and search engine basics, use this link to learn about the best bike chain lock.
 I do not consider myself a website designer, but I do know how to build a website.
 So I gathered up my list of criticisms about other restaurant websites and decided to build one for others to criticize.
 Today I am standing up to face the critics.

 Not too many food critics will ever open a restaurant.
 Most political commentators will never run for office.
 After criticizing many restaurant websites, I am opening up the forum for your thoughts on my restaurant website design.
 I tried to build a site that would make foodies happy.
 Leave a comment below and let me know what you think.